choosemyweed/choosemyweed.github.io/_posts/2016-06-28-carl-sagan.md

 ---
 {% include JB/setup %}

-#### Decent -but- expected more.
+#### Mild body buzz

 ![profile carl sagan weed](https://s19.postimg.org/r6wxlk88z/carl_sagan_profile.jpg)

+Gave this strain another try and boy was I wrong.
+I sank into the couch and that was it .. gone.

-This strain is decent but other Washington producers grow indica strains with a more potent effect.
+~~This strain is decent but other Washington producers grow indica strains with a more potent effect.
-No hard feelings towards a great producer like Fruit of the Root, just don't get your hopes too high.
+No hard feelings towards a~~ **Great producer like Fruit of the Root** ~~, just don't get your hopes too high.
-Next years batch could always be better, or the harvest just needs a little aging.
+Next years batch could always be better, or the harvest just needs a little aging.~~

-### Still very nice little buds.
+### Beautiful buds

 ![pretty little carl sagan bud](https://s19.postimg.org/mz25ct6tf/carl_sagan_close_up.jpg)

-### Everything is made from star stuff!
+### Everything is made of star stuff!

 Even Carl Sagan ...